Choosing Dressage Tack for Your Horse

 - Girth: The girth secures the saddle on the horse’s back, ensuring movement stability.

-- Saddle Pad: A saddle pad provides cushioning and protects both the horse’s back and the saddle from sweat or friction.
+- Saddle Pad: A saddle pad provides cushioning and protects the horse’s back and the saddle from sweat or friction.

 Differentiating between primary and optional equipment